DeltaE/clone_ORGANIZATION_repos/README.md

  # Clone Organization repos

 This repository provides scripts to efficiently clone all repositories from a GitHub organization.
 Both Bash and Python scripts are included for flexibility.
-At successful run of the script you will get as __new Directory with the Organization name__ (as defined in config) with a cloning instance's __datetime stamp__.
+At successful run of the script you will get the cloned repositories inside 'clones_repos' (can be set via config) .
 Use the [config file](https://github.com/DeltaE/clone_ORGANIZATION_repos/blob/main/config.env) to set your __GITHUB_TOKEN__ to access private clones from the organization.

-> Curent setup is designed for Linux (or WSL2)/MACOs.
+> Current setup is designed for Linux (or WSL2)/MACOs.
 Windows setup will be coming soon...

 ## Quick Start